 STARS – Every day, the Shock Trauma Air Rescue Society (STARS) provides a truly critical service to Albertans—bringing life-saving air rescue transportation to Albertans in urgent medical emergencies.
 Alberta Blue Cross is pleased to support STARS through a “Fund a Flight” sponsorship through which we have committed to funding one flight per year for the next three years.
 STARS flies over 1,500 missions per year to approximately 240 communities across Alberta from its bases in Calgary, Edmonton and Grande Prairie.

-Stollery Children’s Hospital Foundation – Our Alberta Blue Cross rowing team raised more than $14,000 in the 10th annual Row for Kids event.
+Stollery Children’s Hospital Foundation – Our Alberta Blue Cross rowing team raised more than $13,000 in the 11th annual Row for Kids event.
 Proceeds support the Stollery Children’s Hospital Foundation and Edmonton Rowing Club programs.
-In total, the event raised more than $180,000.
-We also received a special award as Alberta Blue Cross has been participating in the Row for Kids fundraiser since the event began ten years ago, and is the only organization still participating from when the event started.
+In total, the event raised more than $110,000.
+We have also received a special award as Alberta Blue Cross has been participating in the Row for Kids fundraiser since the event began and is the only organization still participating from when the event started.

 Other organizations we've supported over the last year include: